MekhyW/Startup-Diagnosis-S2S-Frontend/README.md

 LIVEKIT_URL=https://your-livekit-server-url
 ```

-These are required for the voice agent functionality to work with your LiveKit project.
+These are required for the voice agent functionality to work with your LiveKit project and startup interview backend.

 ## Contributing

-This template is open source and we welcome contributions!
-Please open a PR or issue through GitHub, and don't forget to join us in the [LiveKit Community Slack](https://livekit.io/join-slack)!
+This project is specifically designed for Link School of Business and startup education programs.
+We welcome contributions that enhance the interview experience and diagnostic capabilities.
+Please open a PR or issue through GitHub.

+For technical support with LiveKit integration, join the [LiveKit Community Slack](https://livekit.io/join-slack).